Dhanyaaa-Srivastava/Digital-Literacy-Project/task-1-presentation/README.md

 # 📌 Task 1: Digital Literacy Infographic

 ## 📌 Description
 In this task, I created a one-page infographic to spread awareness about digital literacy among students.
-The infographic explains key concepts in a simple and visually appealing way.
+The infographic presents key concepts in a simple and visually appealing format.

 ## 🎯 Topics Covered
 - What is Digital Literacy